JosephPB/josephpb.github.io/term_analysis.md

 title: Term Analysis
 ---

 The use of language has changed significantly since 1970.
-In particular we have seen a change in the use of gender related term in high leel discussions.
+In particular we have seen a change in the use of gender related terms in high level discussions.
 For instance, conversations involving references to women have seen a large increase, whereas the use of specifically male terminology has decreased.
 This latter point is not necessarily becuase men are being talked about less, but likely due to a shift towards the use of more inclusive language.

 <div class="container">
     <div style="float:left;width:49%">